Tecla/FarmProjection/README.md

 A special scenario named `all` can be specified, which will run all of the scenarios it can find in the `<datadir>/scenarios` subdirectory automatically and generate reports for each.

 You can override one or more input values with `--set <input path> <value>` and use that argument any number of times.
-For example, to override the "years running" value to be past the amortization years and see the projection out past when any fixed cost loans are paid off, you might do:
+For example, to override the "years running" value to be past the amortization years and see the projection out past when any fixed cost loans are paid off, you might add the following command-line option:

-`...
-RunProjection.py --set "farm/years running" 11`
+`--set "farm/years running" 11`

 ### Results

 Reports will be generated in the `<datadir>/reports` subdirectory unless the `--reportdir` argument is given.
-Both a JSON output file and an HTML file are generated for your viewing.

-You are encouraged to copy the data directory and customize the inputs to your needs, and then you can run with the `--datadir <path/to/data>` option for your own scenarios.
+See the ***Reports*** section for more information on what the reports contain.

 ## Scenarios